The dark sides of applying for jobs with proper experience

 The details are the juicy ones, the ones that will rob you of any left spark of hope.

 After being internally recommended, and they read your CV you get a positive reply that you really have the experience they need, and they look forward to meeting you in an interview.
-The next morning, instead of getting a calendar invite you actually get an email which says that unfortunately, you do not have the experience they need, and they need something you have clearly stated on your CV in bold and the languages that were nice to have are actually needed at a native level…
+The next morning, instead of getting a calendar invite you actually get an email which says that unfortunately, you do not have the experience they need, and they need something you have clearly stated on your CV in bold and the languages that were "nice to haves" were actually needed at a native level…

 The prize for the best HR failure goes to…